ivanpaulovich/clean-architecture-manga/README.md

 ### Controller

-Controllers receive Requests, build an Input message then call an Use Case, you should notice that the controller do not build the Response, instead this responsibility is delegated to the presenter object.
+Controllers receive Requests, build the Input message then call the Use Case, you should notice that the controller do not build the Response, instead this responsibility is delegated to the presenter object.

 ```c#
 public sealed class CustomersController : Controller